Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 12, 2018

-It's a common myth for people to believe that any document can go into evidence and there's not a problem with it.
-All they have to do is put it in there and the judge will let it in.
-But the reality is, judges are not just going to let any documents in.
-They're not going to just let any witness testify.
-If you want to get an official document into evidence, then you're going to have to do it the right and you're going to be talking about it in this context — and I've been battling getting documents in and trying to keep them out for twenty-five years now practicing criminal defense in Los Angeles.
+It's a common myth for people to believe that any document can go into evidence, and there's not a problem with it.
+All they have to do is put it in there, and the judge will let it in.
+But the reality is that judges are not just going to let any documents in.
+They're not going just to let any witness testify.
+Suppose you want to get an official document into evidence.
+In that case, you're going to have to do it the right, and you're going to be talking about it in this context — and I've been battling getting documents in and trying to keep them out for twenty-five years now practicing criminal defense in Los Angeles.

 For example, did it start with a custodian of records getting the document and then either bringing it into court or mailing it to court and then the court receiving it in an official envelope, and then the two parties in the litigation — in a criminal case, the Los Angeles County prosecutor and the defense attorney — open it together, look at it, make sure of exactly what's in there and then a copy is made for both parties and then the prosecutor typically, and even the defense attorney sometimes will then put that document back into the court file.

-Now, if you ever want to use that document in a preliminary hearing in a case in Los Angeles or at a trial, you will be able to establish a chain of custody because you have one person saying, I got this document.
+Now, suppose you ever want to use that document in a preliminary hearing in a case in Los Angeles or at a trial.
+In that case, you will be able to establish a chain of custody because you have one person saying, I got this document.
 Here's what's in it.
 I then mail it to the court.

 Delivering an Official Subpoena